Diversity, Equity and Inclusion Policy

-It’s built in to our values that we aim for continual improvement and learn from our mistakes.
+It’s built into our values that we aim for continual improvement and learn from our mistakes.
 We might not always be able to please everyone, but we can certainly make the effort to avoid offending people.
 If we get things wrong, we’ll always listen carefully and show respect to people when they let us know, and we’ll do our best to sort it out.
-Grievance procedures are in place for staff and a complaints policy for non-staff.
+Grievance procedures are in place for staff and a complaints policy for others who interact with our organisation.

 We know that there is more that we can do in this area and will continue to learn from good practice, pushing ourselves to improve.